Picking the Best Ice Axe

 Adze Performance: Chopping Steps, Anchors and Tent Platforms

 We compared each axe's adze performance while digging snow anchors, chopping steps and hacking out tent platforms.
 Steel axes far out performed their aluminum and titanium counterparts.
 We spent a couple of hours hacking away a massive pile of ice trying to figure out exactly which adzes work best and why.
-Adzes with a slight curve (but not too much) and a sharper edge, preformed the best.
+Adzes with a slight curve (but not too much) and a sharper edge, performed the best.
 The Petzl Sum'tec came out on top because it blasted through even the most bulletproof ice we could find with few problems.
 Tied for second are the Petzl Summit, Black Diamond Venom, Petzl Summit Evo, and Grivel Air Tech Evolution.
 The Grivel G1, Petzl Glacier, and Glacier Literide all scored about the same.
 The Black Diamond Raven, Raven Pro and Raven Ultra, were okay, but scored below average.
 This is another category where the lightest models, which all featured very small aluminum adzes performed the poorest, with the Camp Corsa and Camp Corsa Nanotech struggling with even quasi-firm snow.

 Comfort to Carry